Hager-elhwarii/Intro-to-jQuery/README.md

 # Intro to jQuery :bulb:
 <a name="readme-top"></a>
-- Learn the basics of `jQuery`, a JavaScript library that allows you to easily
+- Learn the basics of jQuery, `a JavaScript library` that allows you to easily

    add dynamic behavior to static web pages.